Black Star (photo agency): History

 Mayer owned the publishing company and photo agency, Mauritius, in Berlin.
 Forced by the Nazis to sell his business, he brought negatives, and connections to European photographers with him to the United States.
 The contacts included the notable photographers Dr. Paul Wolff and Fritz Goro.
 These contacts with European-based photographers, and the photographic negatives he brought with him, became the foundation for the new business.

 Although Life was the agency's most high-profile client, Black Star also served other periodicals, newspapers, advertisers and publishers.
 Its stock of photography represents a pictorial history of the 20th century beginning in the 1930s.
-This archive was donated by Jimmy Pattison to Ryerson University in 2005.

-In 2003, Black Star's archive of 292,000 prints, created by more than 6,000 photographers was acquired by Jimmy Pattison, a Canadianbusinessperson.
-In 2005, he donated it to Ryerson University in Toronto.
-In 2012, the Ryerson Image Centre was opened to house the collection.
+In 2003, Black Star's archive of 292,000 prints, created by more than 6,000 photographers was acquired by Jimmy Pattison, a Canadian media business mogul.
+In 2005, he donated it to Ryerson University (now named Toronto Metropolitan University) in Toronto.
+In 2012, the Ryerson Image Centre (now renamed The Image Centre) was opened to house the collection.